Zangeti/TextureBase/README.md

 TextureBase is a mod that make it easy to create Texture Packs in factorio.
 TextureBase can override textures, but also sound .ogg files to create a custom experience!
 Follow the guide below to see how you can easily make your own texture pack!
-> Why not check out my discord @ [https://discord.gg/kC53xn2](https://discord.gg/kC53xn2) mod portal @ [https://mods.factorio.com/mod/texturebase](https://mods.factorio.com/mod/texturebase) for more info
+> Why not check out my discord @ [https://discord.gg/kC53xn2](https://discord.gg/kC53xn2) and the factorio mod portal @ [https://mods.factorio.com/mod/texturebase](https://mods.factorio.com/mod/texturebase) for more info

 #### Contents
  - **[Steps](#steps)**